vird/public_documentation/docs/SDK/Client Libraries/Using Libraries/Node.js.md

 const response = await hello.sayHello();
 ```

+To generate the contractPackage.js file manually, call `tondev gen -h` command of the CLI.

 ## Creating an app

 Before being able to play with a smart contract on the blockchain, we need a blockchain infrastructure for contract testing and debugging.